 In my professional experience I have always been concerned by the development of individuals, groups and organisations.
 My passion is driving people through those “moments of passage” we often experience in life, when looking into yourself can lead to the discovery of hidden potentialities and bring a tournament in life.

 At the beginning of my career I worked for several years as a corporate Human Resources Manager and as a consultant in Future Concept Lab, an international laboratory on Market Trends and Innovation.
 From these experiences I learned how much our emotions, expectations, fears and vulnerabilities influence our working relationships.
 Later, through my involvement with Ariele (The Italian Association of Psychosocioanalysis) and OPUS (Organization for Promoting the Understanding of Society), I came to understand more fully the psychodynamic complexity of human relations in the context of groups, teams and organisations.

-My current professional focus is in the area of Analytical Psychology and I am a Diploma Candidate at the C.G Jung Institute in Zurich.
-Of particular interest to me is the extent to which our individual growth and development is influenced by the ‘unknown other’ – both the ‘unknown’ parts of ourselves, as well as the encounter with people from different backgrounds and cultures.
+Psychoanalyst at the C.G Jung Institute in Zurich for Analytical Psychology, of particular interest to me is the extent to which our individual growth and development is influenced by the ‘unknown other’ – both the ‘unknown’ parts of ourselves, as well as the encounter with people from different backgrounds and cultures.
 In either case, the challenge is to be open to new and surprising perspectives that can shift our understanding of ourselves and our context.

-I have my private practice in Milan and work as PDE Analyst (Personal Development Elective) at the IMD Business School in Lausanne.
+I have my private practice in Milan and I work as PDE (Personal Development Elective) Analyst in the MBA international program of the IMD Business School, Lausanne, CH.